 - Open your profile – select Edit My Profile in the top right corner after hovering on your name with mouse.

-- Find the S-CRIP OTP Authentication section on the page.
+- Find the S-CRIB OTP Authentication section on the page.

 - Press and hold the Green and one of Black buttons.

 - Set cursor to the First OTP text box and press the Green button twice.